go101/immutable-value-proposal/README.md

 A method `reflect.Type.Genre` is needed, it may return `Fixed` or `Mutable`.

+### Unsolved and new prolbems of this proposal

+This proposal doesn't guarantee some values referenced by `*.fixed` values will never be modified.

+This proposal will make `bytes.TrimXXX` functions need some duplicate version for mutable and immutable arguments.
+This problem should be solved by future possible generics feature.

 ### Go 1 incompatible cases

 The followings are the incompatible cases I'm aware now.